mongodb-university/realm-template-apps/generated/react-native-partition-based-sync/README.md

 ## How to Run the Application for Mac Users:
 - make sure you are in this directory
 - `npm install`
-- `cd ios && pod install --repo-update && cd ..`
+- `npx pod-install`
-- `npx react-native run-ios` (or `npx react-native run-android`, if you have an emulator running.
+- `npm run ios` (or `npm run android`, if you have an emulator running.
 Note: If you have not set up your development environment for running react-native android apps, see: https://reactnative.dev/docs/environment-setup)

 ## Issues